FAQs and Fun Facts

 What measures are in place to protect our watershed and river levels from drought conditions?

-There are various gauges throughout the system from snow pillow, dam and river levels.
-Operators monitor and adjust the valves at the dam where required to ensure adequate water is maintained in the dam and river for consumption and fish habitat.
+There are various gauges throughout the system such as snow pillow, dam and river levels.
+Operators monitor and adjust the valves at the dam to ensure adequate water is maintained in the dam and river for consumption and fish habitat.

-Record-high temperatures and well-below average rainfall this year has led to some of the worst drought conditions in our region with lower water flows in rivers.
-Fortunately, with the ongoing efforts of our operations group, flow is maintained in the Englishman River.
+For some years, record-high temperatures and well-below average rainfall led to the worst drought conditions in our region with lower water flows in rivers.
+Fortunately, with the ongoing efforts with the province and operations, flow is maintained in the Englishman River.

-Follow the City of Parksville water restrictions to conserve, balance and prolong the use of our water.
+Follow the City of Parksville watering restrictions to conserve, balance and prolong the use of our water.

 Where can I find the current and historical data of the snow pillow, rainfall, Arrowsmith Lake Dam and Englishman River levels?